-Here are some things you should know about the oil & gas drilling programs offered by our affiliates:
+Here are some things you should know about the Oil & Gas Investment Programs offered by our affiliates:

-- According to the Energy Information Administration (EIA), the world’s daily consumption of oil has increased by 10% over the past 10 years; from 85 million barrels of oil per day in 2005 to 93 million barrels per day in 2014 and is projected to grow another one million barrels per day in 2015 and again in 2016.
+According to the Energy Information Administration (EIA), the world’s daily consumption of oil has increased dramatically from 85 million barrels of oil per day in 2005 to over 100 million barrels per day in 2019.

-- U.S. drilling technology has exploded over the past 10 years.
+U.S. Drilling technology and efficiency has improved dramatically over the past 10 years.
 We can drill faster, farther, and into oil and gas reserves we couldn’t get to before.

 The objective of most of these types of programs is to establish long-lived oil and natural gas reserves via a developmental drilling program.
-Developmental wells are wells drilled in proven oil and gas areas where the risk of drilling a dry hole is unlikely.
+Developmental wells are wells drilled in proven oil and gas areas where the risk of drilling a dry hole is reduced.

-- Oil and Gas investment programs can provide exposure to numerous horizontal wells in prime drilling areas within the U.S.
+Our affiliate’s oil and gas investment programs can provide investment participation in numerous horizontal wells in prime drilling areas within the U.S.

 Every investment has risks.
 Click here for information about the risks associated with this type of investment opportunity.

 The securities are subject to legal restrictions on transfer and resale and investors should not assume they will be able to resell their securities; the investment is highly illiquid.
-Investing in securities involves risk, and investors should be able to bear the loss of their investment.
+Investing in securities involves risk.
+Investors should be able to bear the potential loss of their entire investment.

 Why you should take advantage of oil & gas investment opportunities: